stfc/PSyclone/doc/user_guide/profiling.rst

 when adding profiling via a transformation script, see :ref:`dev_guide:psy_data_parameters_to_constructor`.

-The automatic name generation depends on if you are using an API or only the transformation capabilities of PSyclone.
+The automatic name generation depends on whether you are using a PSyKAl DSL or only the transformation capabilities of PSyclone.
 If you are transforming existing code:

 * the ``module_name`` string is set to the name of the parent function/subroutine/program.
 This name is unique as Fortran requires